Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Methodology

 Considering the varying significance and scales of different distance metrics (e.g., cosine distance is bounded, but Euclidean distance is not), the final decision is determined based on the value of the weighted sum

-where $w_i$ is the weight of the distance metric $dist_i$.
-If the weighted sum is greater than 0, NFARD classifies the suspect model as a true surrogate model.
-Otherwise, the suspect model is considered an independently trained model.
+referred to as the \emph{decision value}, where $w_i$ is the weight of the distance metric $D_i$ and there are $p$ distance metrics in total.
+If the weighted sum is positive, NFARD identifies the suspect model as a surrogate model; otherwise, it is classified as an independently trained model.